iTwin/itwinjs-core/docs/learning/frontend/Views.md

 ## ViewDefinition Elements

-A *View* is saved in an iModel as an element of the [ViewDefinition]($backend) class. `ViewDefinition`s hold all the information necessary to show the same content across sessions.
+A *View* is saved in an iModel as an element of the [ViewDefinition]($backend) class.
+ViewDefinitions hold all the information necessary to show the same content across sessions.
 This includes the camera position, the model(s) displayed, the CategorySelector, the DisplayStyle to use, plus any additional view-specific settings.

 ## The ViewState Class